(Published May 2020, supplemented July 2021)

 The necessary conversion requires spiritual awakening!

 Through noble thinking and willing let us find contacts to promoting creative forces and strengthen our feeling!

 Then contentment and happiness can take hold of us!

-[i] As late as 1972, the Austrian skier Karl Schranz from was sent home from the Sapporo Olympics because he had once helped out as a ski instructor.
+[i] As late as 1972, the Austrian skier Karl Schranz was sent home from the Sapporo Olympics because he had once helped out as a ski instructor.
 That's how strict the IOC President Avery Brundage (1887-1975) at that time still the amateur statute, which was undermined in the countries of the Eastern Bloc long ago, as I could experience personally already 1956 in Warsaw at a national fight with the Polish national team in epee fencing.

 [iii] Cf. book review "The Hatred of the West.

-[iv] Further thoughts on the "changing world" can be found under "Economy and social affairs": "Economy instead of humanity", "Globalization of immorality", "The End of the Social Contract, "The start of the 21st century", „Farewell to the (social) market economy"., "Do we need the eco-dictatorship?"; and under "Ecology": "What apocalypse is coming?".
+[iv] Further thoughts on the "changing world" can be found under "Economy and social affairs": "Economy instead of humanity", "Globalization of immorality", "The End of the Social Contract, "The start of the 21st century", „Farewell to the (Social) Market Economy?", "Do we need the eco-dictatorship?"; and under "Ecology": "What apocalypse is coming?".

-[v] The book "Factfulness" by Hans Rosling (Ullstein Verlag) sees only positive developments and is best suited to reassure politicians.
+[vii] The book "Factfulness" by Hans Rosling (Ullstein Verlag) sees only positive developments and is best suited to reassure politicians.

-[vi] Here comes the difference between Ethics of Mind and Responsibility Ethics (Max Weber, 1864-1920) comes into play:
+[viii] Here comes the difference between Ethics of Mind and Responsibility Ethics (Max Weber, 1864-1920) comes into play: